morinlab/lymphopedia/papers/sarkozyMutationalLandscapeGray2021a.md

 New Tier 1, PMBL Tier 1, 5
 This study, New Tier 2, 6
 New Tier 2, PMBL Tier 2, 6
-Other studies, PMBL Tier 1, 71
+All other PMBL studies, PMBL Tier 1, 71
-Other studies, PMBL Tier 2, 76
+All other PMBL studies, PMBL Tier 2, 76
 ```